 Swamp Buggy Racing

-In Naples, a man by the name of Ed Frank is well known because of his ability to navigate through the swamps in Naples.
+In Naples, a man by the name of Ed Frank is well known because of his ability to navigate through the swamps.
 In fact, he built a “Tumble Bug” frame out of aircraft tires and gave birth to the swamp buggy!
-Originally, this was a way for law enforcers and hunters to get around rough terrains, but it has transformed into racing, and there are multiple swamp racing events that take place each year.
-Swamp buggy racing is certainly one of the most unique things to do in Naples.
+Originally, this was a way for law enforcement and hunters to get around rough terrain.
+But necessity is the mother of invention, so Tumble Bug has transformed into racing, with lots of events underway every year.
+Check out the season kickoff in December.

 PODS Can Help You Move to Naples

-Initially, finding a place to live in Naples might be easy, but actually moving there might present the challenging part.
+At first, finding a place to live in Naples may seem easy — so many beautiful spots to consider! — but actually moving there might present a challenge.
 That's why you should consider using a portable moving container from PODS.
-Flexibility is the name of the game with PODS, as they can deliver a container right to your doorstep and you can load it on your schedule.
+Flexibility is the name of the game with PODS, as they can deliver a container right to your driveway and you can load it on your schedule.
 Need help with the heavy lifting?
 PODS can connect you with local loading and packing services.
 Need more time between moves?
-You can keep your container in a PODS Storage Center as long as you need to.
+You can keep your container in a PODS Storage Center as long as you need.
 Basically, with PODS, you call the shots.

 Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.